 Middle School Book Club

 This year, the Middle School Book Club will meet on Friday evenings from 6:30 to 7:30 pm in the Lannon Chapel.
-This location will allow for social distancing when necessary.
 Below are the dates when meetings will take place.

 As part of community-building, we will begin the meeting with a shared meal (typically pizza) to provide the group with the opportunity to socialize and get settled.
 Our meal will be followed by a focused discussion on a book that they will have read prior to the meeting through the perspective of their faith.
-Discussions are led by high school students who have participated in the program previously; this year, we will have a college student as well.
+Discussions are led by high school students who have participated in the program previously.

 Our goals for the program are threefold: to provide opportunities for students in our faith community to get to know one another; to cultivate a space for peer-based reflection, thought-provoking dialogue, and understanding of different perspectives as they relate to important social issues; and to offer structured opportunities for high school and middle school students in our community to connect and to learn from one another.